-Aside from medications, allowing the person to process their emotions before they have a meltdown is a healthy way to help them cope with rejection.
+Aside from medications, allowing the person to process their emotions before a meltdown is a healthy way to help them cope with rejection.
 There is no shame in getting help from a specialized counselor.
 Therapists specializing in dealing with people with ADHD can help you develop a treatment plan and coping strategies that work best for you.

 Emotional hyperarousal and ADHD

-While emotional hyperarousal presents as visible hyperactivity in about 25% of children and 5% adults, the rest internalize their hyperactivity which can look like the inability to relax.
+While emotional hyperarousal presents as visible hyperactivity in about 25% of children and 5% of adults, the rest internalize their hyperactivity which can look like the inability to relax.
 Emotional sensitivity in ADHD may present as passionate thoughts, emotions, and feelings more intense than anyone else.
-Their highs are higher, and lows are lower than the average person.
+Their highs are higher, and their lows are lower than the average person.

 People with ADHD experience stronger emotions, whether positive or negative.
 They are more invested than others in what they do and develop self-esteem issues if they cannot deliver quality work on time.
-This may be something as minor as being unable to fix a puzzle or something as significant as rejection from a loved one.
+This may be as minor as being unable to fix a puzzle or something as significant as rejection from a loved one.
 Since people with ADHD do not usually confine to societal norms, they are often met with harsh criticism from others.
 They may internalize and grow up with unhealthy emotions and perspectives about themselves.

 Managing emotional hyperarousal

 ADHD is often misdiagnosed as a mood disorder because of symptoms presenting as emotional sensitivity in ADHD.
 However, the difference between moods in mood disorders and ADHD is the duration and intensity.
 In ADHD-driven emotional sensitivity, the moods are pretty much standard in every way except for their intensity.
-Whereas in a mood disorder, the moods often last for two weeks or more and are separate from the person’s situation.
+In a mood disorder, the moods often last for two weeks or more and are separate from the person’s situation.

 Emotional sensitivity in ADHD is usually triggered by past or current events or wrongly perceived situations.
 To cope with the emotional hyperarousal caused by ADHD, people need help and support.
 People with ADHD often suffer from constant, deeply ingrained feelings of shame or low self-esteem and need constant reassurance.
 It would help if you constantly reminded people with ADHD that they are good enough and value them.
 This helps them manage their extremely negative perceptions toward themselves and everyday situations.

-The key in helping a person with their emotional hyperarousal is embracing them and their unique nervous system as it is.
+The key to helping a person with their emotional hyperarousal is embracing them and their unique nervous system as it is.
 This allows them to be comfortable with themselves amidst the constant feelings of shame and disappointment.

 Coping with signs of ADHD

-Talking about your condition with those around you will help better understand yourself.
+Talking about your condition with those around you will help you better understand yourself.
 In cases of rejection sensitivity and emotional hyperarousal in ADHD, your friends will choose their words carefully when interacting with you.
 It is best for people with ADHD to choose their relationships wisely and leave emotionally abusive relationships, if possible.
 Emotional abuse tends to make their ADHD worse, which might cause the person to internalize or externalize their harsh response to being treated a certain way.

 As painful as an experience like rejection is, it is even more degrading to people living with ADHD.
 According to experts, the inability of people with ADHD to process and regulate their emotions makes them more prone to developing RSD.
-Rejection sensitivity disorder does not respond to therapy and is hence, one of the most challenging aspects of ADHD.
+Rejection sensitivity disorder does not respond to therapy and is one of the most challenging aspects of ADHD.